Pros and Cons of Almonds

 Lower Caloric Absorption: Despite having 170 calories per 1/4 cup, almonds may result in fewer calories being absorbed by the body.
 Depending on the form, 17-25% fewer calories are absorbed compared to what’s listed on nutrition labels for whole and chopped roasted almonds.

-What Are Disadvantages of Almonds?
+Cons: What Are The Disadvantages of Almonds?

 While almonds are generally healthy, they do have some potential drawbacks and risks: